adamwrites/homework-09/README.md

-# Cool Project
+# Good ReadME Generator
     ## Description
-    This is a super chill and fresh project
+    Creating a CLI application that generates a good readme for users

     ## Table of contents
   - [Description](#Description)